raspberrypilearning/introduction-to-processing/worksheet.md

 	```

 	You should see a circle moving downward.
 When it gets to the bottom, it goes back up to the top again.
 It will look like this forever.

+	There are a few new concepts in this sketch.
+Let's take a closer look now at what's going on.

+	The line `int i = 0` sets up a **variable**, which is a spot in memory to hold an **integer**, which is a whole number.
+It calls that spot in memory `i` and sets its value to 0.
+Later in the Sketch, your code will read that value and even update it.

+	When Processing draws the ellipse in the line `ellipse(250, i, 30, 30);`, it uses the current value of `i` as the y coordinate for the circle.

+1. Further down, the line `i = i + 1` sets a new value for `i`, incrementing it by 1.
+Try changing that line to `i = i + 2`.
+What do you think will happen when you run the sketch?
+Try `i = i + 5`.

+1. The line that changes the value of `i` is wrapped up in an **if/else statement**.
+It checks to see if the value of `i` is greater than the height.
+If it is, it sets the value back to zero.
+This ensures that the circle goes back to the top of the window after it has moved to the bottom.
+Try adjusting if/else statement and the line that updates the value of `i` to make the ball move upward repeatedly.

+1.

 ## What next?